koskath/arete2/course_content/SC/md_files/Lecture1/lecture_1_slide_33_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-lkcorP
-retnüG
-Looking at flows and less on the “silos” (boxes) e.g.: The Order-to-Payment Flow
+# Looking at flows and less on the “silos” (boxes)
-Slide 33
-Customers/End
-Users
-Order Flow
-Suppliers/Vendors
-Purchasing Forecasting
-Sourcing Procurement/Production Fulfillment flow Payment Flow
-... how to integrate activities in the Supply‐Chain „S“?
+e.g., consider the order-to-payment flow.
+Customers or end users trigger the order flow, which then involves suppliers or vendors, purchasing and forecasting, sourcing, procurement and production, and the fulfilment flow, followed by the payment flow.
+The key question is how to integrate these activities in the supply chain “S”.

 05.02.2025